 For stock assessments of bigeye, six purse-seine fisheries (four associated with floating objects, one unassociated, one associated with dolphins) and one pole-and-line fishery are defined (Figure A-5).
 The last three fisheries include all 13 sampling areas.
-Of the 805 wells sampled, 219 contained bigeye.
-The estimated size compositions of the fish caught during 2007 are shown in Figure A-8a.
+Of the 1,027 wells sampled, 271 contained bigeye.
+The estimated size compositions of the fish caught during 2008 are shown in Figure A-8a.
 In 2000 the majority of the catch was taken in floating-object sets in the Equatorial area, whereas from 2001 to 2003 the majority of the bigeye catch was taken in sets on floating objects in the Southern area.
-In 2007, as in 2004-2006, nearly equal amounts of bigeye were taken in the Northern, Equatorial, and Southern floating-object fisheries.
+In 2008, as in 2004-2007, nearly equal amounts of bigeye were taken in the Northern, Equatorial, and Southern floating-object fisheries.
+Smaller bigeye in the 40- to 80-cm size range were caught throughout the year in the Southern floating-object fishery, in the second quarter in the Equatorial floating-object fishery, and during the second, third and fourth quarters in the Northern floating-object fishery.
+Larger bigeye (>100 cm.) were caught primarily in the first and second quarters in the Equatorial and Southern floating-object fisheries.
 Small amounts of bigeye were caught in unassociated sets, and in floating-object sets in the Inshore area.
 There were no recorded catches of bigeye by pole-and-line vessels.